mui/mui-x/docs/data/data-grid/components/components.md

 ## Overriding components

-As part of the customization API, the grid allows you to override internal components with the `components` prop.
+As part of the customization API, the data grid allows you to override internal components with the `components` prop.
 The prop accepts an object of type [`GridSlotsComponent`](/x/api/data-grid/data-grid/#slots).

 If you wish to pass additional props in a component slot, you can do it using the `componentsProps` prop.